slevey087/nashJS/docs/game-design.md

 ## What To Do Next

 After you've built the game you want, you'll need strategies to play it.
-To learn about how to create a strategy, see the [Strategy Design Guide](./strategy-design.md).
+See the [Strategy Loading Guide](./strategy-loading.md).
+If that all makes sense and you'd like to create your own strategies, see the [Strategy Design Guide](./strategy-design.md).

-Even if you aren't creating strategies, you'll still need to import them.
-See the [Strategy Loading Guide](./strategy-loading.md)
+If you're totally confused, try going back to the [Quick Start Guide](./quick-start.md).
+Or, if you've mastered it thus far but still have more questions, try the [Component Reference](./components/index.md)